joergmlpts/inat_photos/README.md

 ## Dependencies

 This code has been written in Python3.
-It used f-strings and hence needs Python 3.6 or later.
+It uses f-strings and hence needs Python 3.6 or later.
 It requires `exiftool` to read and write the metadata of pictures.
 All necessary packages can be installed on Ubuntu Linux (and likely all other Debian-style distributions) with these two commands:

 ```
 sudo apt install python3 python3-pip python3-requests python3-pil python3-scipy python3-pyopencl libimage-exiftool-perl